Smart Homes & Smart Technology: How They Impact the Rental Market

 June 23, 2017

 We’d love to connect with you.

-We are currently living in a world with smartphones, smart cars, smart televisions and now; smart homes.
-Even though the smart home market is still in it’s embryonic stage, people are actually adopting this technology more rapidly than originally imagined.
-So quickly that we are already seeing the next step in this evolution of real estate: smart apartments.
+We are currently living in a world with smartphones, smart cars, smart televisions and now, smart homes.
+Even though the smart home industry is still developing, people are actually adopting this technology more rapidly than originally imagined.
+In fact, we are already seeing the next step in this evolution: smart apartments.

 So this is what we know: there are mass amounts of Americans who are willing to pay a significant price for a home with integrated smart technology, but don’t own a home.
 As an apartment or rental home owner, this represents a significant opportunity.
 Upgrading your buildings with smart features will make your rentals more appealing to this new generation of renters and give you a competitive edge.

 Convenient for Your Tenants and You

 “Smart homes” are already moving into the mainstream with the market currently worth $62.69 billion and expected to grow 27% by 2030.
 But the reasons to implement smart technology into your units go beyond the fact that everyone is doing it.
 As a landlord or property manager, you know that time wasted is money lost.
 Smart technology offers significant convenience as a manager as well.
 Being able to control the temperature of your building, monitor your security cameras, and control the lights all from a dashboard on your smartphone increases the efficiency of your managing skills while also saving you and your tenants money.